sakshaat/wasm-tic-tac-toe-ai/README.md

 # wasm-tic-tac-toe-ai

-## AI Tic-Tac-Toe player using a minimax algorithm written in C++ and compiled to WASM.
+A Tic-Tac-Toe AI player running the minimax algorithm written in C++ and compiled to WASM.